-4. Is sta te approval required? (approval by a state supervisory authority with/without etion) □ A l oproval by a state authority with discretion ☑ A l oproval by a state authority without discretion □ A l oproval by a court otarisation by a notary public process of establishment, no state approval is needed: A foundation receives legal capacity on as it is founded.
-5. Are fo oundations required to register? a) If foundations must register, in what kind of register? □ C ompany register bundation register at national level bundation register at the regional/county level □ В eneficial ownership register □ Aı ny other public register (other than a foundation/charity one) admin indations must register in a foundation register.
-The foundation register is kept by the county istration boards (regional authorities) and is also available in a national database.
-The ration is, however, not a prerequisite for the foundation to obtain legal personality. b) If foundations are registered, what information is kept in the register? docun inform inform egister contains a copy of the original founding document, any changes in the founding nent, the purpose of the foundation, contact information of the foundation, name and contact nation of the board members, and the amount of capital the foundation has.
-Most of this nation is available on the public webpage of the county administrative board, and the public so request full information from the county administrative board. c) If foundations are registered, is the register publicly available? □ Y es, all information publicly accessible ☑ Y es, some information publicly accessible □ Y es, accessible upon request □ N 0 6. ls a m ninimum founding capital/endowment required? ☑ N 0 □ Y es, amount: is no minimum capital requirement for founding a foundation, but it must be possible to te the purpose, if not immediately, then in the foreseeable future.
-7. foundation required to maintain these assets or any other specified asset level ghout its lifetime?
-Are spend-down foundations allowed? rincipal rule is that foundations, unless otherwise stated in the founding documents, are to be ged in perpetuity but there is the possibility to create spend-down foundations.
-8. governance requirements are set out in the law?
-Is it a one-tier or two-tier foundation nance model? a) Is it mandatory to have a: • upervisory board overning board
+Is state approval required? (approval by a state supervisory authority with/without discretion) ☐ Approval by a state authority with discretion ☑ Approval by a state authority without discretion ☐ Approval by a court □ Notarisation by a notary public In the process of establishment, no state approval is needed: A foundation receives legal capacity as soon as it is founded.
+Are foundations required to register? a) If foundations must register, in what kind of register? □ Company register ☑ Foundation register at national level ☑ Foundation register at the regional/county level ☐ Beneficial ownership register \square Any other public register (other than a foundation/charity one) All foundations must register in a foundation register.
+The foundation register is kept by the county administration boards (regional authorities) and is also available in a national database.
+The registration is, however, not a prerequisite for the foundation to obtain legal personality. b) If foundations are registered, what information is kept in the register?
+The register contains a copy of the original founding document, any changes in the founding document, the purpose of the foundation, contact information of the foundation, name and contact information of the board members, and the amount of capital the foundation has.
+Most of this information is available on the public webpage of the county administrative board, and the public can also request full information from the county administrative board. c) If foundations are registered, is the register publicly available? ☐ Yes, all information publicly accessible ☑ Yes, some information publicly accessible